 What you will learn about static electricity will shock you.
 We will examine how electrons move to make electricity and how static electricity is different.
 Students will learn how to create static electricity and how to store their charge as they build a leyden jar to take home.
 If weather conditions cooperate you might even make your hair stand on end and play with 50000 volts with our Van De Graaff generator.

-Serious Circuits (school age)
+Circuit Science (school age)

 Let’s learn how electricity works by building some circuits.
 Explore the shocking history of electricity and learn how electricity makes our modern world.
 We will learn about voltage, current and resistance by building series and parallel circuits.
 See how a fuse can save our house from fire.
-Make your own light up glowbug to take home.
+Make your own light up firefly to take home.

 Forensic Science (school age)